 you to share medical and geolocation information over text in case of an emergency, the Anon Nova helmet is uber dialed.
 The ultra-thin liner and 23 adjustable vents allow you to dump heat when you're skiing hot, then seal them off when the storm rolls in.
 The noticeably low profile and magnetic Fidlock buckle make the Nova one of the most sleek and functional tech helmets we've worn.

 Complete with an adjustable 360-degree fit system, the Revent upper is made from ABS hard-shell for extra protection, while the lower is in-mold to keep the weight down.
 Manually adjustable vents allows you to dump heat, but some on the POSSE wanted a bit more ventilation.
 The Revent helmet also utilizes AMID technology which is a dense foam liner at the top of the helmet designed to reduce impact by 40 percent compared to helmets without.
 No extra bells or whistles here—just simple and safe.

 The new Jackson incorporates MIPS for protection, and an airflow design Giro calls Passive Aggressive venting.
 The nonadjustable vents allow air to flow through the helmet above the forehead and out the back.
 A vent over the brim is intended to work with Giro goggles as an anti-fog measure.
-POSSE members noted the clean look, 360 Boa fit system, and excellent comfort at a good price.
+POSSE members noted the clean look and excellent comfort at a good price.